Brunswick Heads - Ocean Shores

 The level of general health in Brunswick Heads - Ocean Shores is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Brunswick Heads - Ocean Shores has above-average health outcomes for both young and old age groups, with low prevalence of common health conditions.
-The rate of private health cover is approximately 48% (about 4,664 people), compared to 52.3% across the rest of NSW and a national average of 55.3%.
-The most common medical conditions are arthritis and mental health issues, affecting 8.0% and 8.0% of residents respectively.
+Brunswick Heads - Ocean Shores shows superior health outcomes for both young and elderly residents, with low prevalence rates of common health conditions.
+Approximately 48% of its total population (~4,664 people) have private health cover, compared to 52.3% across the Rest of NSW and a national average of 55.3%.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.0% and 8.0% of residents respectively.

-71.3% of residents claim to be completely clear of medical ailments, compared to 68.0% in the rest of NSW.
-As of 2021, 19.5% of residents are aged 65 and over (1,880 people), lower than the 23.6% in the rest of NSW.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+A total of 71.3% of residents claim to be free from medical ailments, compared to 68.0% across the Rest of NSW.
+The area has a lower proportion of seniors aged 65 and over, with 19.5% (1,880 people) compared to 23.6% in the Rest of NSW.
+Health outcomes among seniors are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health